evgenyorlov/evgenyorlov.github.io/content/blog/clues-few-shot-evaluation-in-nlu/index.md

 - a test set (with no separate validation set)

 The tasks were selected so they are diverse and there exists **a significant gap between human and machine performance**.
-Overview of the tasks included in the benchmark can be seen in the table below.
+Overview of the tasks can be seen in the table below.

 ![tasks](images/tasks_overview.png)

-Authors unify all NLU tasks with the single format _{context, question/prompt, answer}_ where the answer is given a set of spans that could be potentially empty.
+Authors _unify all NLU tasks_ with the single format _{context, question/prompt, answer}_ where the answer is given a set of spans that could be potentially empty.

 Examples from the dataset for each task are given below.
-The
+The answer spans are highlighted in red.

 ![Examples](images/clues_examples.png)
 ## Baseline results

 Authors introduce a _unified metric_ which can be used to evaluate all tasks in the benchmark.
-The metric is, essentially, F1 modified to wotk with potentially empty set of spans.
+The metric is, essentially, [F1](https://en.wikipedia.org/wiki/F-score) that is modified to work with potentially empty set of spans.

 Formally, given a set of spans for model predictions **p**, and a set of spans for ground truth answers **a** for one instance, the per instance _S1_ is defined as follows: